Hear Me (film)

 Hear Me (Chinese: 聽說) is a 2009 Taiwanese romantic comedy film written and directed by Taiwanese director Cheng Fen-fen.
 It stars Eddie Peng, Ivy Chen and Michelle Chen.
 The film is notable for its use of sign language for the better part of the film.

-The movie was filmed in Taipei, Taiwan, and was premiered on August 28, 2009, to dedicate to the Deaflympics held in Taipei at the same year.
+The movie was filmed in Taipei, Taiwan, and premiered on August 28, 2009, dedicated to the Deaflympics held in Taipei at the same year.